PROTECT ASSETS WITH AN PRENUPTIAL OR POSTNUPTIAL AGREEMENT

 Memphis lawyers draft and enforce marital agreements

 We work with couples who wish to establish the terms of a settlement agreement either before or after they are married — in the event that they later decide to divorce or legally separate.
-While these kinds of agreements are often frowned upon by society, working out a prenuptial (premarital) agreement before marriage or a post-nuptial agreement after the fact can be very practical.
+Tennessee law expressly provides that these types of agreements are enforceable and binding upon the Courts if certain conditions are met.

 - Who gets what assets in the event that you decide to end your legal union